encodingx/binary/README.md

 Messages are the lifeblood of network applications.
 The following specifications describe the anatomy of TCP/IP headers at the beginning of every internet datagram (a.k.a. "packet").
+It is highly unlikely that a developer would ever need to implement these protocols, but they make appropriate illustrations of binary message formats.

 #### RFC 791 Internet Protocol
 ##### Section [3.1](https://datatracker.ietf.org/doc/html/rfc791#section-3.1) Internet Header Format